 For anyone in the Clark Griswold school of holiday decorating, overloaded circuits are a real concern around Christmastime.
 Unlike Clark, you won't risk shutting down the grid service to your entire town, but you can certainly pop some breakers and possibly create a fire hazard.
 There are a few ways you can create an electrical overload, and all are easily avoidable.
 As for the decision to go with the animatronic Santa on the roof again this year, maybe you should let your circuits decide.

 Overloading a Circuit

 Standard household electrical outlets are on circuits that are rated for at least 15 amps of electrical current.
 Newer homes also have a lot of 20-amp circuits, including the outlets in the garage and outdoors.
 Lighting circuits (which often include outlets) typically are 15-amp.
 So what does the amp rating mean?
 It tells you how many lights and other devices the circuit can handle without tripping its circuit breaker.
-The rule of thumb is not to load a circuit over 80%, meaning a 20-amp circuit can safely handle 16 amps, and a 15-amp circuit can safely handle 12 amps.
+The rule of thumb is not to load a circuit over 80 percent, meaning a 20-amp circuit can safely handle 16 amps, and a 15-amp circuit can safely handle 12 amps.
 By adding up the amperage draw of your lights you'll know how many you can put on a single circuit.